reframe-hpc/reframe/writing_checks/README.md

     def fixed_options(self):
         return [ '-np %s' % self.job.num_tasks ]
 ```
-It will be translated to `mpirun -np ...`.

 While the definition of the property `executable` is obviously mandatory, the definition of `fixed_options` is optional; it defaults to no options.
-Note that the launcher class may use the information contained in `self.job`.
+Note that each launcher has a job descriptor associated (`self.job`); the launcher class may use the job submission information contained there.

 A custom launcher as the above defined `MpirunLauncher` may be used in a regression test as follows: